 - the policies, strategies and actions we choose can help us realise the futures we consider desirable and prevent those we consider undesirable.

 Climate and Health Alliance urges decision-makers, fellow collaborators, policymakers, business leaders, civil society, influencers, academics, and the community to use the Australia in 2030 scenarios to provoke discussion, support conversations and dialogue, and to use the Healthy, Regenerative and Just policy agenda to guide policy and planning for the future.

-Over 98% of healthcare stakeholders we surveyed want a national strategy on climate, health and well-being for Australia!
+- Discussion Paper: Towards a national strategy on climate, health and well-being for Australia